Skip to content

 What are my chances of successfully getting permanent residence through Express Entry?

-Before entering Canada’s Express Entry pool, do a rough calculation of what your CRS score could be by using the Government of Canada’s CRS calculator*.
-Compare this score to the CRS score cut-off in the latest express entry draws.
+Before entering Canada’s Express Entry pool, do a rough calculation of what your CRS score could be by using our CRS calculator.
+Compare this score to the CRS score cut-off in the latest express entry draws which you qualify for.
 Are you close to the cut-off?
 Above the cut-off?
 Far below the cut-off?

 This should give you an idea of your chances of success in Express Entry.
 If you are far below the cut-off score, take a look at our guide to improving your CRS score, our guide to alternative immigration options for Canada, and our resource for individuals over 35 looking to immigrate to Canada.